99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Security:
 Can Authenticate users with:
-- IAM roles (for internal apps) create and IAM policy auth and attach to User/Role, IAM credentials are signed in the headers.
+- IAM roles (for INTERNAL apps) create and IAM policy auth and attach to User/Role, IAM credentials are signed in the headers.
-- Resource policies: Allow for cross-account access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
+- Resource policies: Allow for CROSS ACCOUNT access combined with IAM security, or for specific IP Addresses, or VPC endpoint.
 - Cognito user pools(for external users) users sign in with Congnito first which provides token
 - Custom Authorizer (Lambda Authorizer) Token-Basesd auth. the lambda if auth is correct returns an IAM policy that will